 A measuring device installed or replaced after January 1, 2016 that is used to measure the water stored in a reservoir or pond shall be certified to be at least:

-90 percent accurate by volume or within ±10 percent error in based on periodic testing of the installed device for a reservoir or pond with a storage capacity of 200 acre-feet or more.
+90 percent accurate by volume or within ±10 percent error based on periodic testing of the installed device for a reservoir or pond with a storage capacity of 200 acre-feet or more.

-85 percent accurate by volume or within ±15 percent error in based on periodic testing of the installed device for a reservoir or pond with a storage capacity greater than 10 acre-feet and less than 200 acre-feet.
+85 percent accurate by volume or within ±15 percent error based on periodic testing of the installed device for a reservoir or pond with a storage capacity greater than 10 acre-feet and less than 200 acre-feet.

 Authority cited: Sections 183, 1051, 1058, 1840, and 1841, Water Code.